yeongseon/azure-functions-openapi/README.md

 - `@openapi` decorator to describe each Azure Function endpoint
 - Auto-generated OpenAPI schema at `/openapi.json`
-- Beautiful Swagger UI served at `/docs`
+- Swagger UI served at `/swagger`
-- Support for type hints and response models
+- Support for `parameters` (query/path/header) and `requestBody`
-- No need for Flask, FastAPI, or external web frameworks
+- Lightweight, no Flask or FastAPI required
+- Easily extendable with `pydantic`, type hints, etc.

 ---